openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 The return type of an *async* function must be *Promise<T>* (see :ref:`The Promise T Class`).
-It is allowed to return values of type *Promise<T>* as well as *T* from the function *async*.
+It is allowed to return values of types *Promise<T>* and *T* from the function *async*.

 It is allowed to use return statement without expression if the return type is *Promise<void>*.
-*No-argument* return statement can be implicitly added as the last statement of the function body if there is no explicit return statement in function with the return type *Promise<void>*.
+*No-argument* return statement can be implicitly added as the last statement of the function body if there is no explicit return statement in a function with the return type *Promise<void>*.

 **Note**: Using this annotation is not recommended because this type of